Skip to main content

 Allotropes are different structural forms of the same element.
 Carbon has several worth knowing:

-What is 1.
+What are 1.
 Dispersion forces?

 Show answer